-- If your headlamps are off your high beam headlamps will turn on.
+- If your headlamps are off, your high beam headlamps will turn on.
 They'll stay on as long as you hold the lever there.
-Release the lever to turn them off. - If your headlamps are already on low beam, the system works normally.
-Just pull the lever.
-Your headlamps will shift to high beam and stay there.
-To return to low beam just pull the lever toward you. - If your headlamps are already on high beam, your headlamps will switch to low beam.
+Release the lever to turn them off. - If your headlamps are on low beam, they will shift to high beam and stay there.
+To return to low beam just pull the lever toward you. - If your headlamps are on high beam, they will switch to low beam.
 To get back to high beam pull the lever toward you.